Arun-Sidhu/mavsdk-drone-controller/README.md

 # Drone Controller

 This is a personal C++ project for experimenting with drone control through a shared API.
-It includes a mock controller for testing the basic command flow and a MAVSDK controller that can communicate with PX4 Software In The Loop or a compatible vehicle.
+It includes a mock controller for testing the basic command flow and a MAVSDK controller that can communicate with PX4 Software-in-the-Loop simulation or a compatible vehicle.

 The project grew out of my interest in connecting higher-level application code to drone flight commands while keeping the controller behind a clear interface.
 The console application supports connection management, arming, takeoff, location-based movement, body-frame velocity commands, telemetry, landing, and return-to-launch behavior.